matuteiglesias/journal/content/Dev/2023-08-07_Implemented_OCR_and_pdfminer_for_PDF_data_extracti.md

 **🕒 15:10–16:10**
 **🏷️ Labels**: Pdf Processing, OCR, Data Extraction, Python, Text Parsing
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
 The session aimed to improve the extraction of structured data from PDF documents, focusing on overcoming challenges with text encoding and font management.

 ### Key Activities
-- Explored the structure of PDF documents to identify methods for data extraction.
+- Explored the structure of PDF documents to identify methods for [[data extraction]].
 - Discussed the use of Optical Character Recognition (OCR) to handle non-standard symbols and images within PDFs.
 - Analyzed PDF encoding and font issues, including errors in accessing font information using PyPDF2.
 - Transitioned from PyPDF2 to the pdfminer library for robust text extraction, providing code snippets for implementation.